Managing employee dismissal and redundancy

 - if you have fewer than 15 employees.

-Remember too, redundancy pay depends on the terms of the relevant award or agreement.
+Redundancy pay also depends on the terms of the relevant award or agreement.
 Before taking any action, check the industry award that applies to the employee and your business.

 It is considered best practice for employers to pay employees their final pay within 7 days of their employment ending.
 This is reflected in most modern awards.
 Some awards or enterprise agreements may, however, state more or less time.
 Before finalising an employee's final pay, always check your modern award or employment agreement.